Websoft9Archive/ansible-onlyoffice/docs/solution-https.md

 Before setting, you have to complete [binding domain](/solution-more.md) and make sure you can access ONLYOFFICE by HTTP.

-ONLYOFFICE deployment package has installed the SSL module of Nginx and open Certificate Authority **[Let's Encrypt](https://letsencrypt.org/)** for you to configure the HTTPS quickly and conveniently.
+ONLYOFFICE deployment package has installed the SSL module of Nginx and open Certificate Authority **[Let's Encrypt](https://letsencrypt.org/)** for you to configure the HTTPS quickly.

-> Except for the [vhost configuration file](/stack-components.md#nginx), it doesn't need modify any Nginx configuration file for HTTPS.
+> Except for the [vhost configuration file](/stack-components.md#nginx), HTTPS settings do not need to modify any other files of Nginx.

 ## Quick start